ivelum/job/README.md

 5. Start the development server.
 If you're using a JetBrains IDE, you can use the shared Run/Debug configuration that is included in the repo.
    Alternatively, start it from the command line:

    ```shell
    $ yarn start
    ```

-   The command above starts the development server in the "watch" mode, automatically updating the build as you change the source code.
+   `yarn start` starts the development server in "watch" mode, automatically updating the build as you change the source code.
 The source code is located in the `src` folder and is based on [Gatsby](https://www.gatsbyjs.com/docs/tutorial/).

 ### Codestyle checks

-Before pushing your work to the repo, please make sure that the code style checks pass with your changes.
-We're using [ESLint](https://eslint.org) for JavaScript/React code, [Stylelint](https://stylelint.io) for CSS/SASS, and [isort](https://pycqa.github.io/isort/) and [flake8](https://flake8.pycqa.org/en/latest/) for python code.
+Before pushing your work to the repo, make sure that the code style checks pass with your changes.
+We use [ESLint](https://eslint.org) for JavaScript/React code, [Stylelint](https://stylelint.io) for CSS/SASS, and [isort](https://pycqa.github.io/isort/) and [flake8](https://flake8.pycqa.org/en/latest/) for python code.